 - Dun & Bradstreet

 Your personal credit reports and business credit reports are separate from each other.
 Personal accounts won’t show up on your business credit reports.
+It’s crucial to monitor your commercial credit reports.
 Commercial credit accounts typically won’t show up on your consumer credit reports either, though there are a few exceptions to this rule.
+Understanding how to report to business credit bureaus is crucial to building your business up to be qualified for financing.

 Not Paying as Agreed